0xAX/linux-insides/README.md

 Read the [Contribution guide](./CONTRIBUTING.md) to learn how to contribute to the project.
 When contributing, make sure to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 If you have any questions or suggestions, feel free to ping me at Twitter [@0xAX](https://twitter.com/0xAX), add an [issue](https://github.com/0xAX/linux-insides/issues/new), or drop me an [email](mailto:anotherworldofworld@gmail.com).

+## Mailing list

+There is a Google group mailing list (`kernelhacking@googlegroups.com`) for learning the kernel source code.

+To join the group, send an email to `kernelhacking+subscribe@googlegroups.com`.
+You will receive a confirmation email.
+After replying to it, you will be added to the mailing list.

+> [!TIP]
+> If you have a Google account, you can simply open the [archive page](https://groups.google.com/forum/#!forum/kernelhacking) and click **Apply to join group**.
+You will be approved automatically.

 ## License